Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

 subheading6: ""
 paragraph6: <p>By inspecting the email field, we can see the code for the input.
   In this example we can see that the input field has name = “user[email]” and id = “user_email”.
-We can target either of these within our webscraper but in this case I am going to use the name attribute for the sake of consistency, as the login button has a name but not an ID. </p>
+We can target either of these attributes within our webscraper but in this case I am going to use the name attribute for the sake of consistency, as the login button has a name but not an ID. </p>
 image6: /images/inspectingemailinput.png
 imageAlt6: Inspecting email input
 caption6: Using developer tools we inspect the email input field.
 We then repeat